zeux/zeux.github.io/_posts/2025-09-30-billions-of-triangles-in-minutes.md

 [^4]: Unless mentioned otherwise, all improvements to the library code have already been committed to meshoptimizer - so as long as you use the `master` branch you are already getting the performance improvements.
 [^5]: Notwithstanding the fact that processing a 36 GB glTF with just 40 GB RAM is *probably* not the best idea.
 [^6]: I don't have a sufficiently powerful Mac to run the entire workload, but curiously on Apple M4 I've measured *significant* speedup from the similar change that converted `boxMerge` to NEON - on the order of 2x+ speedup for clusterization alone.
 The gains on x64 are still significant albeit more muted.
-[^7]: This is similar to a problem I've ran into a decade ago, described in [A queue of page faults](/2014/12/21/page-fault-queue/) - since then it appears that Windows kernel got much better at processing soft faults, but the underlying problem remains and some costs are likely exacerbated by mitigations for various speculative attacks.
+[^7]: This is similar to a problem I ran into a decade ago, described in [A queue of page faults](/2014/12/21/page-fault-queue/) - since then it appears that Windows kernel got much better at processing soft faults, but the underlying problem remains and some costs are likely exacerbated by mitigations for various speculative attacks.